leonardphokane/Day-4-Software-Project-Management/README.md

 ## Gantt charts assist in this process by:

--Sources
+* Sources
--Providing visual clarity
+* Providing visual clarity
--Enhancing communication
+* Enhancing communication
--Improving time and resource management
+* Improving time and resource management
--Tracking progress
+* Tracking progress
--Managing risks
+* Managing risks

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?